Updated: Apr 18

-Imagine a person who has a marathon to run.
-That person wakes up, has a coffee, 2 serving sizes of Gluten Free Oatmeal, 1/4 cup of blueberries, 1/4 cup of blackberries, 1/4 cup of raw cashews, a teaspoon of raw honey and an apple for breakfast.
+Imagine a person who has a 5k run.
+That person wakes up, has a coffee, 2 serving sizes of oatmeal, 1/2 cup of blueberries, 1/2 cup of blackberries, 1/2 cup of raw cashews, a tablespoon of honey and an apple for breakfast.
 On top of that, the same person had an above average size healthy dinner the night before.

-Now imagine a person who eats the same thing.
-Even though the food listed above is healthy for you, if you do not have a marathon to run or a day filled with intense activity, it’s just too much food.
+Now imagine a person who eats the same thing but spends the day watching TV.
+Even though the food listed above is healthy for you, if you do not have a 5k to run or a day filled with intense activity, it’s just too much food.

 Your first lesson in calorie intake is to eat for the activity level of the day.
 Not only that, eat for your size and body type.